-Mr. Rich was the partner in charge of the Firm’s work on the groundbreaking Kumtor gold project in the Kyrgyz Republic and subsequent restructurings in 2004 and 2009 (the first greenfield project financing in the former Soviet Union); the $1.2 billion Escondida copper project in Chile (the first new money project financing into Latin America following the 1982 debt crisis; remains the world’s largest copper mine); the $1.9 billion Batu Hijau copper and gold project in Indonesia (the only Indonesian project financing to close following the onset of the Indonesian crisis in 1997); and the Bulyanhulu gold project in Tanzania (one of the largest mine project financings completed in Sub-Saharan Africa).
+Mr. Rich was the partner in charge of the Firm’s work on the groundbreaking Kumtor gold project in the Kyrgyz Republic and subsequent restructurings in 2004 and 2009 (the first greenfield project financing in the former Soviet Union); the $1.2 billion Escondida copper project in Chile (the first new money project financing into Latin America following the 1982 debt crisis; remains the world’s largest copper mine); the $1.9 billion Batu Hijau copper and gold project in Indonesia (which closed amid the onset of the Indonesian crisis in 1997); and the Bulyanhulu gold project in Tanzania (one of the largest mine project financings completed in Sub-Saharan Africa).

 He has lectured in many forums on privatization, foreign investment and project finance, and has written many related articles.
 He is the former chair of the American Bar Association Committee on Privatization.